CSC207-UofT/207-course-notes/01-introduction-to-java.md

 while (A[i++] < 7);
 ```

-This kind of code may seem unfamilar or be confusing, so usage of this form is not recommended.
+This kind of code may seem unfamiliar or be confusing, so usage of this form is not recommended.
 The information is just for reference.

 ## 1.9.
 Parameters